 - Mudorib Springs area to the south with excellent chance of seeing desert-adapted rhino and Hartmann’s mountain zebra

-- North & Eastern Hoanib to the north, known for its dramatic scenery and good game viewing
+- North and eastern Hoanib to the north, known for its dramatic scenery and good game viewing

-- Full day Coastal Excursions – available to guests staying 3 nights or more - a 4-5 hours’ drive to the coast, visiting the Klein Oasis Spring and seal colonies, exploring the coastline, dune driving, viewing shipwrecks plus a picnic lunch before flying back to camp by light aircraft (can be arranged on a private basis if you’re staying for a shorter period, additional costs apply)
+- Full day Coastal Excursions – available to guests staying three nights or more – a four-to-five-hour drive to the coast, visiting the Klein Oasis Spring and seal colonies, exploring the coastline, dune driving, viewing shipwrecks plus a picnic lunch before flying back to camp by light aircraft.
+(Can be arranged on a private basis if you’re staying for a shorter period.
+Additional costs apply.)

-Hoanib Skeleton Coast Camp is involved with the conservation of the famous ‘desert’ lions and finding ways for them to live in harmony with local communities.
-This camp exists in a fragile ecosystem and every care is taken to minimise impact on the environment, innovative designs, using 100% solar power, eco-friendly waste systems to recycle, reduce and reuse.
-It’s also a joint-venture partnership with the local community and contributes to the sustainable development of the area.
+Hoanib Skeleton Coast Camp is involved in the conservation of the famous ‘desert’ lions and finding ways for them to live in harmony with local communities.
+This camp exists in a fragile ecosystem and every care is taken to minimise impact on the environment, including innovative design, using 100-percent solar power and eco-friendly waste systems to recycle, reduce and reuse.
+It’s also a partnership with the local community that contributes to the sustainable development of the area.

-By road: currently, Hoanib Skeleton Coast Camp is not accessible on a self-drive basis.
-You’d need to park at the Doro !Nawas hub at your own risk and then fly to Hoanib.
+By road: Currently, Hoanib Skeleton Coast Camp is not accessible on a self-drive basis.
+You’d need to park at the Doro !Nawas hub at your own risk and fly to Hoanib.

 By air: Wilderness Air Namibia flights connect to Hoanib Skeleton Coast, followed by a 10-minute drive to camp, depending on stops along the way for wildlife, scenery or photographs.